- Getting Started

 It's a good idea to read everything hosts have posted about their listing in the description, the amenities, and the house rules so there won’t be any surprises.
 Make sure you understand the host's cancellation policy before submitting a reservation request, too.

 Paying or communicating outside Airbnb makes it harder for us to protect your information and puts you at greater risk of fraud and other security issues.
-That's why we prohibit off-site payment in our Terms of Service and strongly encourage you to communicate using our messaging system.
+That's why we prohibit paying for a reservation outside our website in our Terms of Service and strongly encourage you to communicate using our messaging system.

 Use our messaging system before a booking to confirm details about specific amenities, ask whether other people share the same space, discuss house rules, and talk about the neighborhood.
 After booking, use it to discuss check-in details.